A Rotation-Invariant Framework for Deep Point Cloud Analysis: Method

 Further, the third layer samples-and-groups $\mathcal{S}_2^G$ into $\mathcal{S}_3^G \in \mathbb{R}^{1 \times K_3 \times 3}$, and uses the concatenated features $\mathcal{F}_3^C \in \mathbb{R}^{1 \times K_3 \times 2C}$ for convolution.
 Now, we only have one single point together with its $K_3$ neighbors ($K_3 K_2$), so we directly use MLPs followed by max-pooling along $K_3$ on $\mathcal{F}_3^C$ to produce the global feature vector $\mathcal{F}_3 \in \mathbb{R}^{1 \times C}$, which is a rotation-invariant codeword of the input point set.

-\phil{Next}, we can use $\mathcal{F}_3$ in various point cloud analysis tasks. \phil{For examples}, for \new{shape} classification, we can follow the common routine of using fully-connected layers to regress the class scores.
-For \new{part} segmentation, we can adopt the point feature propagation and interpolation~\cite{qi2017pointnet++} to recover the per-point features, then use MLPs to regress per-point scores; please see~\cite{qi2017pointnet++} for details.
+Next, we can use $\mathcal{F}_3$ in various point cloud analysis tasks.
+For examples, for shape classification, we can follow the common routine of using fully-connected layers to regress the class scores.
+For part segmentation, we can adopt the point feature propagation and interpolation~\cite{qi2017pointnet++} to recover the per-point features, then use MLPs to regress per-point scores; please see~\cite{qi2017pointnet++} for details.
 For shape retrieval, we can directly compare the cosine similarity between the codewords of the query and target point clouds.
+For all the tasks, we use the standard cross entropy loss to guide the network learning.

 \para{Region relation convolution.} \ To alleviate the inevitable global information loss in the rotation-invariant representations, we further formulate the region relation convolution (see Figure~\ref{fig:conv} for its illustration) to regress global region relation weight $\mathcal{W}$ from the global relation matrix $\mathcal{R}$ (which is $\mathcal{R}_1$ or $\mathcal{R}_2$) and to refine feature $\mathcal{F}$ extracted from $\mathcal{I}_1$ or $\mathcal{F}^C_2$.
 Here, for each reference point and its $K$ local neighbors, previous networks~\cite{qi2017pointnet++,wang2018dynamic} commonly apply shared MLPs to the $K$ point features and max-pooling along $K$ to obtain a $1 C$ feature vector for encoding the local structure around the reference point.
 The same operation is applied to all $N$ points to obtain an $N C$ feature map $\mathcal{F}$.
 Such operation, however, considers only $p_i$'s own local region when extracting point features for $p_i$, without looking at its relations with other points more globally.